 Green lipped mussels (and other filter feeding shellfish) can accumulate contaminants in their tissues over time.
 As a consequence, they can be used as bio-monitors to assess the contaminant load at a particular site.
-Naturally occurring green lipped mussel are collected biennially from three low shore sites.
-In order of influence from the NPWWTP outfall discharge, the sites sampled are: Waiwhakaiho Reef (SEA902015), Bell Block (SEA902001) and the eastern end of Arakaitai Reef at East End Beach (SEA902038).
-Mussels are next due to be collected during the 2023-2024 monitoring period.
+Naturally occurring green lipped mussel were collected from three low shore sites.
+In order of influence from the NPWWTP outfall discharge, the sites sampled were: Waiwhakaiho Reef (SEA902015), Bell Block (SEA902001) and the eastern end of Arakaitai Reef at East End Beach (SEA902040).
+The concentrations of heavy metals in the mussel tissue and guideline values are presented in Table 14.